Page Layout and Space

-However it can be useful to consider the space available and the relationship between text and illustrations, particularly for deciding how many words to write and how many pictures to draw.
+However it is worth considering the space available on pages and the relationship between text and illustrations.
+This can help with determining the balance between how many words to write and how many pictures to draw.
 In most cases the rule is:

 - Don’t be too wordy (every word should count and every sentence should ‘move the story on’)

-- It’s better to do more pictures than less
+- It’s better to create more pictures than less

 The balance between the text and the illustrations should include consideration to your target audience.
 Stories aimed at younger children usually have less words and more pictures.